Cloudy Kitchen

 Instructions

-6. Once the dough has rested, unwrap one disc and place on a lightly floured surface.
+2. Once the dough has rested, unwrap and place on a lightly floured surface.
 Roll out to ¼” (6mm) in thickness, turning the dough 45˚ often as you are rolling to keep it even.
 You want the circle to be slightly larger than your pie tin.
 Transfer to a 9” pie tin, and arrange to ensure that the dough is well settled.

-9. Place the pie tin on a baking sheet, and place in the oven.
+5. Place the pie tin on a baking sheet, and place in the oven.
 Bake for 18-20 minutes, or until the edges are slightly golden brown.
-Remove from the oven, remove the parchment paper and beans Return to the oven and bake for a further 2-3 minutes, until the inside of the crust is set and barely golden.
+Remove from the oven, remove the parchment paper and beans.
+Return to the oven and bake for a further 2-3 minutes, until the inside of the crust is set and barely golden.

-10. Remove from the oven and allow to cool completely on a wire rack.
+6. Remove from the oven and allow to cool completely on a wire rack in the pan.
 If you are baking the rest of the pie straight away, reduce the oven temperature to 350°f / 180°c.

 PECAN PIE FILLING AND ASSEMBLY